 Summer is here!
-For a few beautiful months, we can take a little break from brassicas, and enjoy the more colourful, complex and delicate produce of summer.
+For a few months, we can take a break from brassicas and enjoy the more colourful, complex and delicate produce of summer.

-Yes, you can get strawberries, raspberries and tomatoes all year round, but it really is so worth holding off until now, when they’re truly at their best and full of that distinct taste and aroma that can surely only come from sunshine.
+You can get strawberries, raspberries and tomatoes all year round, but it really is worth holding off until now, when they’re truly at their best – juicy and full of flavour.
+This month’s seasonal list includes courgettes and raspberries, too.

 Raspberries